How to identify acid soil and alkaline soil

 - Identify acid soil and alkaline soil by the state after watering

-After the acid soil is watered, the infiltration is fast without white bubble and the water surface is muddy.
+After the acid soil is watered, the infiltration is fast without white bubbles and the water surface is muddy.
 After the alkaline soil is watered, the infiltration is slow.
 The surface of the water bubbles, froth and sometimes it is coated with a white alkaline substance.

 - Identify acid soil and alkaline soil by soil texture